Batteson Surname

 How Common Is The Last Name Batteson? popularity and diffusion

-Batteson is the 1,338,236th most frequently occurring family name on earth It is held by around 1 in 43,637,999 people.
-It is mostly found in Europe, where 49 percent of Batteson are found; 48 percent are found in Northern Europe and 48 percent are found in British Isles.
+The last name Batteson is the 1,338,236th most prevalent family name globally, held by around 1 in 43,637,999 people.
+The last name occurs mostly in Europe, where 49 percent of Batteson live; 48 percent live in Northern Europe and 48 percent live in British Isles.

-The surname is most widely held in England, where it is held by 77 people, or 1 in 723,611.
-In England Batteson is primarily concentrated in: Derbyshire, where 21 percent are found, Kent, where 19 percent are found and Greater London, where 19 percent are found.
-Excluding England it exists in 7 countries.
-It is also found in South Africa, where 46 percent are found and The United States, where 4 percent are found.
+It is most numerous in England, where it is borne by 77 people, or 1 in 723,611.
+In England Batteson is most prevalent in: Derbyshire, where 21 percent live, Kent, where 19 percent live and Greater London, where 19 percent live.
+Without taking into account England this surname exists in 7 countries.
+It is also found in South Africa, where 46 percent live and The United States, where 4 percent live.

 Batteson Family Population Trend historical fluctuation

-The incidence of Batteson has changed over time.
-In England the number of people who held the Batteson surname increased 385 percent between 1881 and 2014 and in The United States it increased 175 percent between 1880 and 2014.
+The prevalency of Batteson has changed over time.
+In England the number of people bearing the Batteson last name rose 385 percent between 1881 and 2014 and in The United States it rose 175 percent between 1880 and 2014.

 Batteson Last Name Statistics demography

-In The United States Batteson are 53.23% more likely to be registered with the Republican Party than the national average, with 100% being registered to vote for the political party.
+In The United States those holding the Batteson last name are 53.23% more likely to be registered Republicans than The US average, with 100% being registered with the party.

 The amount Batteson earn in different countries varies significantly.
 In South Africa they earn 20.37% less than the national average, earning R 189,228 per year and in United States they earn 13.12% more than the national average, earning $48,812 USD per year.